krasic/draft-krasic-quic-hpack/draft-krasic-quic-qpack.md

 Since QPACK allows headers to be processed out of order, it might be possible that an header block may contain references to entries that have already been evicted by the time it arrives.
 For example, suppose HB was encoded after HA, and HB evicts an entry referenced by HA.
 If due to network drops HB is decoded first, the reference in HA will become invalid.

-To handle this with minimal complexity, QPACK takes the following approach: if while encoding the current header block, an eviction becomes necessary, then QPACK must be disabled for the current header block.
-In the above example, HB could not be QPACK enabled, hence decoding HB must wait for HA to be decoded first.
+To handle this with minimal complexity, QPACK takes the following approach: if `packet_epoch > commit_epoch + 1`, and if while encoding the current header block an eviction becomes necessary, then QPACK must be disabled for the current header block.
+The first condition might be paraphrased as: are there any header block packets still in flight before the current one?

+In the above example, HB would not be QPACK enabled, hence the decoder must ensure to process HB strictly after HA.

 *Compared to other QUIC state such as receive buffers, the default table size of 4,096 octets (see {{!RFC7540}} Section 6.5.2.) is very modest.
 Deployment data